Chip Neiman

-Chip Neiman is a rancher, American politician, and Republican member of the Wyoming House of Representatives, representing the 1st district since January 12, 2021.
+Chip Neiman is an American rancher and politician who has been a member of the Wyoming House of Representatives representing the 1st district since 2021.
+He has served as speaker of the House since 2025.

-Career

-The Neiman family has been involved in logging and timber production in northeast Wyoming and the Black Hills since 1936.
+Political career

-On August 18, 2020, Neiman defeated incumbent state representative, Tyler Lindholm, in the Republican primary for the Wyoming House of Representatives seat representing the 1st district.
+On August 18, 2020, Neiman defeated incumbent state representative, Tyler Lindholm, in the Republican primary for the Wyoming House of Representatives 1st district.
 Neiman won by fewer than 200 votes.
 On November 3, 2020, Neiman was elected to this position, unopposed.
 Neiman was sworn in on January 4, 2021.

 Neiman was elected as the Republican nominee for majority floor leader in the state House of Representatives in November 2022.
 The appointment was seen as representing “the growing power of a more conservative wing of the Republican Party”.

+In 2025, he became speaker of the House.

 Personal life

 Neiman lives in Hulett, Wyoming.
-His wife is named Joni, and they have two children and four grandchildren.
+He and his wife Joni have two children and four grandchildren.
 Neiman is Christian and attends Hulett Assemblies of God, a church affiliated with the Assemblies of God.
 He is also affiliated with Vocations for Orphans and the Greater Hulett Community Center.

+Neiman's family have been involved in logging and timber production in northeast Wyoming and the Black Hills since 1936.